 Assessing our cloud services against the Privacy by Design and Default principles set out in the GDPR.

 Making Privacy Impact Assessments for all products/services designed to process sensitive personal data.

-Preparing for increased transparency regarding use of subcontractors and security breach incidents that may occur.
+Preparing for increased transparency regarding the use of subcontractors and security breach incidents that may occur.

-Ensuring that agreements with our subcontractors and partners commits to GDPR preparations and compliance
+Ensuring that agreements with our subcontractors and partners commit to GDPR preparations and compliance

 Updating Terms of Service (ToS) documents to reflect the obligations of both Controllers (our Customers) and Visma imposed by the GDPR

 Further, we have published the Trust Center on visma.com.
 This site provides customers information needed to document their processing activities as a Controller.
 In the months to come, we will consecutively provide more information in the Trust Center.
 In summary, this information seeks to outline the privacy skills and abilities of our cloud services and software products.
 The aim with this information is to enable Controllers (our customers) to fulfill its duties according to GDPR to safeguard privacy when using a Processor (Visma) to process personal data on their behalf.

 On request, a customer may also access more detailed privacy information particularly concerning security measures applied and agreements with subcontractors.
 Such requests may be subject to fees and non-disclosure agreements.